shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 This demonstrates the required ratio limit, and thus proves the claimed property of equilibrium-idempotence.

-## From AlphaZero-MCTS to Nash-MCTS
+## From AlphaZero-ISMCTS to Nash-ISMCTS

 The theoretical argument above demonstrates that if we are at equilibrium, then A-ISMCTS will converge towards an idempotent operator.
 However, we must be _exactly_ at equilibrium.
 If $V$ or $H$ are off by